Programmable Architecture

 2-4-1. 社会性を持った鳥(ソーシャル・バード)

 Fig.2-4-1,1 Social weaver nest mass The photo shows colony 2, the largest colony in the study area, holding 150-200 birds during the study period.
 The open savannah habitat characteristic of the area can be seen in the background.
-It references "LIFE-HISTORY EVOLUTION AND COOPERATIVE BREEDING IN THE SOCIABLEWEVER " by RITA COVAS MONTEIRO, page 4.
+It references "LIFE-HISTORY EVOLUTION AND COOPERATIVE BREEDING IN THE SOCIAL EWEVER " by RITA COVAS MONTEIRO, page 4.

 図.2-4-1,1ソーシャルウィーバー(社会性を持った鳥)の巣の密集この写真は、期間中に調査されたエリア最大のコロニー(群体)2の一部で、150-200羽が生息していた調査地域最大のものである。写真の背景には、この地域の特徴的なオープンサバンナの生息環境が見える。" (コバス, R 2002)。リタ・コバス・モンテイロ著 "LIFE-HISTORY EVOLUTION AND COOPERATIVE BREEDING IN THE SOCIABLE WEAVER", 4ページの写真を参照。